bvaughn/react-devtools-experimental/README.md

 #### This project has migrated to [github.com/facebook/react](https://github.com/facebook/react)

+The old source code can still be found in the [`source` branch](https://github.com/bvaughn/react-devtools-experimental/tree/source).

 Thanks to everyone who tested the early release of DevTools version 4.
 Your feedback helped improve this initial release significantly.